Rhinoplasty

 What is Rhinoplasty?

-Rhinoplasty is a procedure that has a pronounced effect on a persons appearance.
+Rhinoplasty is a procedure that has a pronounced effect on a person’s appearance.
 Procedures like liposuction is like polishing a car, a rhinoplasty is like getting a new car.
-Patients self-image is very connected to the appearance of the face in the nose in particular when you change the nose you change the internal picture you have of yourself.
+Patients’ self-image is very connected to the appearance of the face in the nose.
+In particular, when you change the nose, you change your internal picture of yourself.
 This is a fact that should be considered when a nose job is planned.

 What Types of Rhinoplasty Are There?

-There are two types of nose improvement procedures, the open rhinoplasty and the closed rhinoplasty.
-Open rhinoplasty’s have become more common and more popular in the last several years.
-In an open rhinoplasty the skin of the nosed is raised away from the underlying cartilage and bone allowing exposure to the shape forming structures and allowing the surgeon to make a dramatic change.
-Closed rhinoplasty is a procedure where incisions are made inside the nostril colleges are delivered through the incision changes are made in the cards are placed back into their normal location.
-It is more difficult to make dramatic changes in the nose through a closed procedure as opposed to an open procedure that allows visualization of all of the anatomy.
+There are two nose improvement procedures: open rhinoplasty and closed rhinoplasty.
+Open rhinoplasty has become more common and popular in recent years.
+In an open rhinoplasty, the skin of the nose is raised away from the underlying cartilage and bone, allowing exposure to the shape-forming structures and allowing the surgeon to make a dramatic change.
+Closed rhinoplasty is a procedure where incisions are made inside the nostril.
+Colleges are delivered through the incision; changes are made in the cards and returned to their normal location.
+It is more difficult to make dramatic changes in the nose through a closed procedure than an open procedure that allows visualization of all of the anatomy.
 Rhinoplasty is a surgery of anatomy.
 The nose has a lot of anatomy in a small space.

 There are generally two types of procedures.
-One is taking away in the other is adding.
-A patient with a large dorsal hump will have bone and cartilage removed, this is taking way.
-A person with a small dorsum or small tip will have an implant or cartilage.
+One is taking away, and the other is adding.
+A patient with a large dorsal hump will have bone and cartilage removed; this is taking way.
+A person with a small dorsum or tip will have an implant or cartilage.

 My experience was great!
 My results are amazing!!
 Thanks Dr. Perry